Viir/bots/README.md

 + Developing for EVE Online: [./guide/eve-online/developing-for-eve-online.md](./guide/eve-online/developing-for-eve-online.md)

-+ Find things faster in the EVE Online game client user interface: [./guide/eve-online/parsed-user-interface-of-the-eve-online-game-client.md](./guide/eve-online/parsed-user-interface-of-the-eve-online-game-client.md)
++ Get a guide for writing Elm code that reads from the EVE Online game client's user interface: Using types from the parsed user interface: https://to.botengine.org/guide/parsed-user-interface-of-the-eve-online-game-client

++ Inspect the UI tree of an EVE Online game client process (live or from archived samples): [Alternate UI for EVE Online](https://to.botengine.org/guide/alternate-ui-for-eve-online)

 + [Walkthrough, Programming]: Making an EVE Online bot see anomalies and other pilots: [https://youtu.be/pL1zLGYn8jQ](https://youtu.be/pL1zLGYn8jQ)